Create your first task

 4. Test task

-Now you might be wondering: how do I make sure my task settings are properly configured, so I won't miss the Bitcoin price drop event when it actually happened?
-This is where TEST button becomes helpful.
-The TEST button will trigger the HTTP request right away, and send notifications when the configured conditions are met.
+Now you might be wondering: how do I make sure my task settings are properly configured, so I won't miss the Bitcoin price drop event when it actually happens?
+This is where Run now is helpful.
+The Run now button triggers the HTTP request right away and sends notifications when the configured conditions are met.

 Nice!
-Looks like our notification logic is correct, now you can revert the email notification by changing the Target Value back to 6000, and then click SAVE.
+Looks like our notification logic is correct.
+Now you can revert the email notification by changing the value back to 6000, and then click Save.

 Congratulations!
-You've successfully set up your first iHook task as a Bitcoin low price monitor!
+You've successfully set up your first CronDog task as a Bitcoin low price monitor!